janhuenermann/lazyfox/README.md

 <img src="resources/img/lazyfox-icon.png" height=80px>

-# LazyFox plugin for Craft CMS 3.x
+# LazyFox for Craft CMS 3.x

 A dead simple plugin that makes lazy loading your images a breeze.
 Icon attribution: Fox by ester barbato from the Noun Project.